This article has been updated. The original version was posted in 2023.

 “Doulas are so important because we help educate birthing parents,” says Blue Andrew, Maven Care Advocate and Doula at Brooklyn Birth.
 “We normalize advocating for yourself and having ownership and autonomy over one’s body, which many people don’t experience as part of their birthing process.
 Doulas are there to carry and support parents through one of the most vulnerable times of their lives.”

 As the world’s largest virtual clinic for women and families, Maven is well-positioned to examine the effects that digital doula care can have on birth outcomes.
-In Maven’s recent study, published in Obstetrics and Gynecology, our clinical research team examined the impact that virtual doula care has on C-section rates and birth experiences.
+In a Maven study previously published in Obstetrics and Gynecology, our clinical research team examined the impact that virtual doula care has on C-section rates and birth experiences.

 Virtual doula care reduces C-section rates